 Climate change influences may see increased denudation of dunes.
-Sand shift exacerbation may gradually exhaust the beach, with the intertidal zone cut away will expose more rocky shore platforms.
+Sand shift exacerbation may gradually exhaust the beach, with the intertidal zone cut away to expose more rocky shore platforms.
 Figure 11 shows current intertidal reef habitat.
 Rising sea levels, storm surges and coastal erosion also threaten Wadawurrung living cultural heritage and historic heritage sites, many of which are within, or near, coastal reserves.
 Scouring of the dune toe also has implications for Hooded Plover nesting sites and juvenile feeding potential.

 Urbanisation sees the coastal zone intersecting with a assets and infrastructure - access points and other coastal structures.
-(Figure 9 showcases foot traffic erosion).
-The legacy of past coastal management and use also present a challenge.
-The landscape has been modified by European activities, including quarrying many of the shell beds and calcarenite ridges, draining and diverting of coastal wetlands behind the coastline, shoreline landscaping and other engineering works, with deliberate and accidental removal and/or introduction of plant species that impact on coastal landform processes.
+The legacy of past coastal management and use also presents a challenge.
+The surrounding landscape has been modified by European activities, including quarrying many of the shell beds and calcarenite ridges, draining and diverting of coastal wetlands behind the coastline, shoreline landscaping and other engineering works, with deliberate and accidental removal and/or introduction of plant species that impact on coastal landform processes.

-Current management includes works to retain the expected coastal experience, and to maintain and modify existing structures and landforms to withstand increased coastal impacts.
-We want to improve and enhance the foreshore areas and maintain the coastal barrier integrity to protect low-lying areas of the Bellarine Peninsula, including private land and Point Lonsdale and Queenscliff townships (Figure 8).
+Current management includes works to retain the expected coastal experience, which is highly valued by the community.
+It is imperative that ongoing safe access for passive recreational activities is maintained, modifying existing structures and landforms to withstand increased coastal impacts.
+We want to improve and enhance the foreshore areas and maintain the coastal barrier integrity to protect low-lying areas of the community on the Bellarine Peninsula, including private land and Point Lonsdale and Ocean Grove townships (Figure 8).

 The Greater Geelong Planning Scheme 2020 has been amended to ensure land subject to coastal hazards has been identified to help reduce risks to public safety and damage to properties.
-Improved understanding of potential coastal hazard risk, opportunities for adaptation, and future planning and decision-making, will improve preparedness to respond and recover following hazard events (such as flooding, erosion).
+Improved understanding of potential coastal hazard risk, opportunities for adaptation, and future planning and decision-making, will improve preparedness to respond and recover following hazard events (such as flooding in adjacent areas and erosion).

 In addition, our Sustainability Framework 2020, Climate Change Response Plan 2021-30 and Environment Strategy 2020-30 detail the actions we'll take to support coordinated and collective action to achieve net zero community emissions and increase the resilience of our region to the impacts of climate change.
+Values, issues and opportunities are listed in Table 4.